Number of pages: 100 | Report Format: PDF | Published date: June 10, 2021

 Orthodontics has the largest revenue share of 38% in 2022.
 The increasing frequency of occurrences of misalignment and gaps in their teeth can be related to the segment's development.
 Furthermore, nearly 3 million Canadian and American teenagers wear braces, with the steadily increasing number of adults initiating orthodontic treatment.
 The American Association of Orthodontists (AAO) advises that children see their first orthodontist before age eight.
 The increased need for orthodontic treatment is propelling the dental 3D printing industry forward.
 The prosthodontics segment accounts for the fastest revenue growth share of the market owing to technological advancements and the growing prevalence of tooth decay that result in edentulism.

 Dental 3D Printing Market by End User

-The dental labs & clinics segment is expected to be the fastest growing segment in the dental 3D printing market owing to the increasing number of dental clinics in emerging markets, rising adoption of advanced technologies, and rising demand for customized/fabricated dental framing solutions
+The dental labs & clinics segment is expected to be the fastest revenue-generating segment in the dental 3D printing market owing to the increasing number of dental clinics in emerging markets, the rising adoption of advanced technologies, and the rising demand for customized/fabricated dental framing solutions.

 Dental 3D Printing Market by Region